ibm-cloud-docs/discovery/feedback.md

 Replace `{url}` with your URL.

 The response of a `logs` query includes results that appear similar to {{site.data.keyword.discoveryshort}} document results.
-Each result will either be a query or event, specified in the document `type` field.
+Each result is either a query or event, specified in the document `type` field.

 Example query log: